12. DXE Architectural Protocols

 require write access to nonvolatile environment variables must

-have the EFI_VARIABLE_WRITE_ARCH_PROTOCOL
+have the EFI_VARIABLE_WRITE_ARCH_PROTOCOL in their dependency

 expressions.